 - 1/4 cup tapioca starch

-- 1/3 cup fresh squeezed clementine juice about 4 clementines
+- 1/3 cup fresh squeezed orange juice use clementines if you can find them.

-- 1/2 cup plus 2 tablespoons white chocolate chips
+- 1/2 cup white chocolate chips plus 2 Tbsp

 - 3 tablespoons heavy whipping cream

 - Preheat oven to 350 degrees.
 Grease and lightly flour (using sorghum flour) 2 round cake pans.
 Set aside.

 - In a stand mixer or using a large mixing bowl with handheld mixer, cream together butter and sugar until light and fluffy, about 3-5 minutes.
 Add eggs one at a time, beating on low for 30 seconds after each addition.
 Add almond extract and mix until incorporated.

 - In a separate small mixing bowl, sift together salt, baking powder, baking soda, xanthan gum, coconut flour, brown rice flour, sorghum flour, potato starch, and tapioca starch.
 Add half of this dry mixture to batter and mix on low until smooth.

 - Add milk, clementine juice, and zest to batter and mix until incorporated.
 Add remaining sifted dry ingredients to the batter and mix until smooth.